jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 open import rewriting.examples.StepIndexedLogic2
 ```

-Our Step-indexed Logic (SIL) is a first-order logic (i.e., a logic
+Our Step-indexed Logic (SIL) includes first-order logic (i.e., a logic
-with "and", "or", "implies", "for all").
+with "and", "or", "implies", "for all", etc.).
 To distinguish its
 connectives from Agda's, we add a superscript "o".
 So "and" is written
 `×ᵒ`, "implies" is written `→ᵒ`, and so on.
 SIL also includes a
 notion of time in which there is clock counting down.
 The logic is